DC-Cunningham/Quote_Generator/README.md

 # Quote_Generator

-# Drone Controller

 ## Description

-A simple project utilising the [Forismatic ](https://forismatic.com/en/) api to render a random quote with the ability to tweet and refresh to an new quote.
+A simple project utilising the [Forismatic ](https://forismatic.com/en/) api to render a random quote with the ability to tweet and refresh to a new quote.

 ## Table of Contents